 - the popular science summary has been completed

-- the critical review of a fellow student’s work has been scheduled or completed (more information above in the present document)
+- the critical review of a fellow student’s work has been scheduled or completed (see above)

 5. Concluding phase

-The report shall be presented orally at a public seminar at LTH.
-The period in which students may present their degree projects runs from 15 August until and including the Monday during Midsummer week, with the exception of 22 December to 6 January.
-It is often the main supervisor who convenes the seminar.
+The main supervisor often convenes the seminar.
 The report must be available in a reviewable version at least one week before the seminar.
-Discuss with your supervisor how the seminar will be planned, for example with regard to the amount of time for the presentation, critical review and questions.
+Discuss with your supervisor how the seminar will be planned, for example with regard to the amount of time for the presentation, critical review, and questions.

 Most presentations are held in the form of lectures using computers and projectors as aids, so the following advice is primarily focused on such presentation techniques.

 - Analyse your audience.
 Consider how much of your project they have seen before, and at what level you should present it in order for your message to get through.
 Spend some extra time explaining the issue; most people will probably only have seen the title of your project.

 - Do not attempt to present everything you have done.
 Concentrate on the major features; choose the most important contributions and explain them in a good way.
 Refer to the written report for any details.

 - Any visual aids you choose to show must be clear and explanatory.
 Avoid formulas and complicated diagrams.
 Large size text helps to keep the amount of information down.